Explore Your Data with Einstein Copilot for Tableau

 Use clean dataMessy data is hard to analyse and Einstein Copilot won’t know how to clean and prep your data for you.

-Hide irrelevant fieldsSimilarly named fields in your data set can be confusing to Einstein Copilot.Hide fields you don’t need.
-Einstein Copilot won’t ground its answers on hidden fields.
+Hide irrelevant fieldsSimilarly named fields in your data set can be confusing to Einstein Copilot.Hide fields you don’t need, and Einstein Copilot won’t use these hidden fields.

 Be careful with synonymsEinstein does a good job of understanding common synonyms.
 For example, it would know that “titles” and “films” could apply to a field called “movies”.
 However, it doesn’t know about any of your company-specific terminology or acronyms that you may use.Refer to the specific fields you’re interested in to help Einstein Copilot be more accurate.